NASA Student Launch Challenge

 The 2025 Payload challenge consisted of recording and calculating rocket flight parameters, and upon the safe landing of “STEMnauts”, relaying those parameters to a ground station via APRS.
-Pictured on the left is the club’s first modern airbrakes system, capable of taking ~600ft off of apogee.
+Pictured in the bottom middle is the club’s first modern airbrakes system, capable of taking ~600ft off of apogee.
+Our payload WARHEAD, pictured in the bottom left, placed 2nd in the payload challenge, and our team placed 2nd overall.

 2024 – Shake N’ Bake